SwiftWindz/SwiftWindz/README.md

 ## Intro
 ### 🤠 Howdy
 My name's Phil and I'm software engineering undergraduate at 🐯<a href="https://www.rit.edu/">RIT</a>🐯.
 Welcome to my GitHub!
-- I am current in my first year of college
+- I am current in my second year of college
 - I'm currently learning, and becoming proficient, in Rust🦀 and Java☕
 - Currently, I'm looking for a neat open source project to support with my time.
 - I am a huge fan of free educational resources for current and to-be programmers and would love to work on a related project